 - Try consuming one eight-ounce cup of hawthorn tea up to three times daily after meals.

-- If you prefer to take a supplement or extract, follow the dosing guide included in this article or with the product you purchase.
+- Add a supplement or berry extract and follow the dosing guide included in this article.

-- You can also try incorporating hawthorn powder into a smoothie blend.
+- Incorporate hawthorn powder into a smoothie blend after workouts.